-- GCSEs will be taken at the end of their Year 11.
-It is however possible that high achieving students might be entered for language subjects at the end of Year 10. - Lower 6th form students wishing to retake Year 11 modules are permitted to do so only following an interview with the Head. - IBCP courses (those drawn from IBDP curriculum) will be linear and therefore examined at the end of the 2-year course.
+- GCSEs will be taken at the end of their year 11.
+It is however possible that high-achieving students might be entered for language subjects at the end of year 10. - Year 12 students wishing to retake year 11 modules are permitted to do so only following an interview with the Head. - IBCP courses (those drawn from IBDP curriculum) will be linear and therefore examined at the end of the two-year course.
 All courses both IBDP subjects and IBCP core include coursework (IAs) and therefore have deadlines within the academic year.
-The Level 3 courses opted for as CRS are assessed thought a variety of means, primarily coursework that is conducted across the 2-year course.
-Exams here are also not necessarily linear in nature. - A level courses will be linear and therefore examined at the end of the 2-year course - Level 3 courses are assessed thought a variety of means, primarily coursework that is conducted across the 2-year course.
+The Level 3 courses opted for as CRS are assessed thought a variety of means, primarily coursework that is conducted across the two-year course.
+Exams here are also not necessarily linear in nature. - A Level courses will be linear and therefore examined at the end of the two-year course - Level 3 courses are assessed thought a variety of means, primarily coursework that is conducted across the two-year course.